OLED65E7P 120Hz Smart TV

 During my review process, I used the “Expert Bright Room” and the “Warm 2” color temperature picture mode settings when viewing non-HDR content.
 When viewing HDR content, the” Expert” picture modes are not available so I used the “Cinema Home” picture mode.

-Contrast range and black levels on the E7P where outstanding, delivering truly perfect black levels that where extremely deep and dark; where as LED TVs just can’t match.
+Contrast range and black levels on the E7P were outstanding, delivering truly perfect black levels that were extremely deep and dark; whereas LED TVs just can’t match.
 Furthermore, the overall picture quality was delivered with great dynamic presence thanks to the infinite contrast capabilities of the TV.
 These characteristics make the E7P a great choice for dark room viewing.

 The color palette on the E7P was exceptional; its wide color gamut capability delivered beautifully rich, bold and dynamic colors.
-These colors were very accurate and natural in presence.
+These colors were very accurate and natural in their presence.
 The TV’s great contrast range added very good dynamic punch and realism to overall color reproduction.

 In general, the E7P produced very smooth and natural images that contained abundant detail and clarity and revealed very good image depth on wide-open shots.

 HDR images delivered the best picture quality on this set; the extreme contrast range shown on this display was very evident in the peak brightness I saw in bright highlights within a particular image while at the same time producing the darker areas of the image with great separation between the two brighter and darker contrast variations.
 This all added up to a very dynamic a punchy picture image which made for a very engaging viewing experience.

 As expected the E7P had excellent black screen uniformity; on a completely black screen, the image was a very deep and solid black without a hint of any light bleed or clouding which is of course not possible with OLED’s self-illuminating pixel element structure, because the OLEDs are totally turned off and emit no light when displaying a true black image.